History of clothing and textiles: Ancient textiles and clothing

 Knowledge of ancient textiles and clothing has expanded in the recent past due to modern technological developments.
-It is possible that the next textile to be developed - after using animal skin textiles - may have been felt.
-The first known plant-based textile of South America was discovered in Guitarrero Cave in Peru.
+One of the earliest fabrics - after the initial use of animal-skin textiles - may have been felt.

+The earliest known plant-based textile from South America was discovered in Guitarrero Cave in Peru.
 It was woven out of vegetable fiber and dates back to 8,000 B.C.E.
-Surviving examples of Nålebinding, another textile method emerging after animal skin textile usage, have been found in Israel, and date from 6500 B.C.
+Surviving examples of nålebinding, another textile method emerging after animal-skin textile usage, have been found in Israel; they date from 6500 B.C.